 • The Smithsonian refers to the islands we will be traveling to are known as the Galapagos of the Caribbean due to the extraordinary number of endemic species

-• A deep dive into the ecology of the bridge of the Americas, island biogeography, and amphibian conservation
+• A deep dive into the ecology of the bridge of the Americas, island biogeography, amphibian conservation, and cloud forest. endemics

 • Potential wildlife subjects: over two hundred different species of birds, countless species of reptiles and amphibians, two species of sloths, and so much more